 New Bern | Lucine Moffett and Russell Norris | www.bluearbor.com

-ABOUT BLUE ARBOR Blue Arbor is a full service human resource company providing businesses across the country with recruiting, staffing, background checks, and drug screening services.
+Our annual revenue has grown a minimum of 10%.
+In the last year we have placed 35 to 40 employees with federal contracts that we received with the help of the SBTDC.ABOUT BLUE ARBOR Blue Arbor is a full service human resource company providing businesses across the country with recruiting, staffing, background checks, and drug screening services.
 For 35 years, Lucine Moffett has taken pride in placing trustworthy and skilled employees in primarily manufacturing, construction and clerical roles.
 Seeing the stability of government hiring through natural disasters and the economic downturn led them to diversify by investing in government contracting, which now makes up roughly 20% of their gross sales.
 Blue Arbor also manages Atlantic Gulf Coast Contracting Inc. (AGCI) which specializes in construction, renovation, and disaster recovery.

 WHAT INSPIRED YOU TO START A STAFFING COMPANY?
 I’ve been working since I was eight on my uncle’s tobacco farm.
 At 16, I got a job driving a school bus, which they’d never allow now, but I’ve always been a hard worker and the people in my life were entrepreneurs who inspired me to pursue my dreams.
 When I was 24, I had been working for Texas Gulf for seven years.
 It was 1981, and I saw first hand how women were hardly being recognized or promoted.
 I was thinking about that when I realized there weren’t any staffing companies in New Bern.
 So, I started what was then Temporary Employee Services, Inc.